 Panama City Layover Guide: What to See and Do in 8 Hours

 My plan is for an 8 hour layover in Panama City because it seems to be a common length based on schedules I’ve seen.
-It includes three stops to give you a great overview of the city along with some variety (nature, history, and of course the canal!).
-Each stop is brief and if you have time, you could easily spend twice as long at each one, making it easy to modify your plans if you have longer than the average stopover.
+It includes three stops to showcase the variety the city is known for (nature, history, and of course the canal!).
+Each stop is brief and you could easily spend twice as long at each one, making it easy to modify your plans if you have longer than the average stopover.
 If your layover is shorter, choose two of the three stops and save something for a future trip.

 Ugh, what about those “medium” length layovers?

 If you have a 5 hour Panama City layover, stay closer to the airport instead of heading all the way into the city.
 Take a 15-minute taxi to the ruins of Panama Viejo, which you can tour in two hours.
 You’ll need the rest of your time for airport security and passport control.

-If you have less than 5 hours, I recommend not leaving the airport.
+If you have less than 5 hours, I don’t recommend leaving the airport.

 At a Glance: How to Spend Your Long Layover in Panama City